zhaber/ng-bootstrap-datetimepicker/README.md

  * `navigation`
- Navigation type: `select` (default with select boxes for month and year), `arrows` (without select boxes, only navigation arrows) or `none` (no navigation at all) _(Type: 'select' | 'arrows' | 'none'`)_
+ Navigation type: `select` (default with select boxes for month and year), `arrows` (without select boxes, only navigation arrows) or `none` (no navigation at all).
+ _(Type: 'select' | 'arrows' | 'none'`)_

  * `showWeekdays: boolean;`
- Whether to display days of the week
+ Whether to display days of the week.
  _(Type: boolean)_

  * `outsideDays`
- Whether to display week numbers
+ Whether to display week numbers.
  _(Type: 'visible' | 'collapsed' | 'hidden')_

  * `seconds`